PaulApivat/paulapivat/content/post/dsfs_8/index.md

 ## Gradient_Descent

-#### Why Gradient Descent?
+#### Why?

-The **normal equation** and the **least squares** (linear regresion) approach can handle large training sets efficiently, but when your model has a **large number of features** or too **many training instances** to fit into memory, **gradient descent** is an often used alternative.
+The **normal equation** and the **least squares** approach can handle large training sets efficiently, but when your model has a large number of features or too many training instances to fit into memory, **gradient descent** is an often used alternative.

-Moreover, linear least squares assume the errors have a normal distribution and the relationship in the data is linear (this is where closed-form solutions like the **normal equation** excel).
+Moreover, linear least squares assume the errors have a normal distribution and the relationship in the data is linear (this is where closed-form solutions like the normal equation excel).
 When the data is non-linear, an iterative solution (gradient descent) can be used.

-With linear regression we seek to **minimize the sum-of-squares** differences between the observed data and the predicted values (aka the error), in a **non-iterative** fashion.
+With linear regression we seek to minimize the sum-of-squares differences between the observed data and the predicted values (aka the error), in a **non-iterative** fashion.

 Alternatively, we use gradient descent to find the slope and intercept that minimizes the average squared error, however, in an **interative fashion**.

 #### Using Gradient Descent to Fit a Model

-The process for gradient descent is to start with a **random slope and intercept**, then compute the **gradient** of the **mean squared error**, while adjusting the slope/intercept (`theta`) in the direction that continues to minimize the error.
-This is repeated iteratively until we find a point where errors are minimized.
+The process for gradient descent is to start with a **random** slope and intercept, then compute the gradient of the mean squared error, while adjusting the slope/intercept (`theta`) in the direction that continues to minimize the error.
+This is repeated iteratively until we find a point where errors are *most* minimized.

 **NOTE**: This section builds heavily on a previous post on linear algebra.
 You'll want to [read this post](https://paulapivat.com/post/dsfs_4/) to get a feel for the functions used to construct the functions we see in this post.